 \subsection{Bug triage strategies}

 While prioritization techniques explore the order in which the bugs should be addressed, in the triage process we also consider the assignment of the bugs to proper developers in a timely manner.
-We consider different well-established bug triage algorithms, together with the actual case.
+We evaluate different well-established bug triage algorithms, together with the actual case.
 However, as the Wayback Machine is a modular past-event regenerator, any other triage algorithm can be applied in the same context and be compared with these baselines.
-The source code and all datasets are available on our GitHub\footnote{\url{https://github.com/HadiJahanshahi/WaybackMachine}}.
+The source code and all datasets are available on GitHub\footnote{\url{https://github.com/HadiJahanshahi/WaybackMachine}}.

 \begin{enumerate} \item \textbf{CBR}: Content-Based Recommendation (CBR) aims to assign a bug to the most appropriate developer through analyzing its content, i.e., its summary and description~\citep{anvik2006should}.
 This method converts bug titles and descriptions to numeric vectors and uses assigned developers as the labels.
-Previous studies show that SVM has the best performance for this classification task, and we use the same approach here~\citep{Lin2009, anvik2006should}. \item \textbf{DeepTriage}: DeepTriage is based on the fact that BOW of TF-IDF as a feature representation is unable to capture the semantic of the text and loses the order of the words~ \citep{mani2019deeptriage}.
-Therefore, using a deep learning algorithm together with a word embedding, e.g., word2vec or paragraph vector can alleviate the issue.
-Accordingly, we re-implement the algorithm using Wayback Machine and report its performance through our novel revolutionary metrics. \item \textbf{CosTriage}: In the cost-aware recommendation system, not only the accuracy of the assignment but also its fixing cost is of importance~\citep{park2011costriage}.
-Accordingly, it combines CBR with a collaborative filtering recommender (CF) and built developer profiles to estimate the approximate fixing time of each bug type.
+Previous studies show that SVM has the best performance for this classification task, and hence, we use the same approach in our analysis~\citep{anvik2006should, Lin2009}.

+\item \textbf{DeepTriage}: DeepTriage is developed based on the observation that bag-of-words of TF-IDF as a feature representation is unable to capture the semantic of the text and loses the order of the words~\citep{mani2019deeptriage}.
+Therefore, using a deep learning algorithm together with a word embedding, e.g., word2vec or paragraph vector can alleviate such issues.
+Accordingly, we re-implement the algorithm using Wayback Machine and report its performance through our novel evolutionary metrics.

+\item \textbf{CosTriage}: In the cost-aware recommendation system, not only the accuracy of the assignment but also its fixing cost is of importance~\citep{park2011costriage}.
+Accordingly, it combines CBR with a collaborative filtering recommender (CF) and builds developer profiles to estimate the approximate fixing time of each bug type.
 Bug types are determined by the LDA using summary and description.
 The trade-off between accuracy and fixing time can be formulated as